People

 Samuel Burry is a DPhil (PhD) candidate in Politics at Oxford.
 Prior to Oxford, he completed an MPhil in Political Thought and Intellectual History and a BA in History and Politics at Cambridge, where he graduated with a starred first (first-class honours with distinction) and was awarded the University’s History and Politics Prize for best overall performance.

-His other research interests include the intellectual development of theories of environmental protest and activism, twentieth-century American legal and intellectual history, and American political development (APD).
+Sam’s other research interests include the development of theories of environmental protest and activism, twentieth-century American legal and intellectual history, and American political development (APD).
 He is also part of the editorial team for Anthroposphere: The Oxford Climate Review.
+His doctoral research is fully funded by Oxford’s Rothermere American Institute.

 Publications